amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *Log Log Vector*

 Advanced engineering slide rules, like the K&E 4083-3 Log Log Vector Duplex, have $Sh$ hyperbolic sine and  $Th$ hyperbolic tangent scales.
-These vector rules were popular with electrical power engineers (as opposed to electronic engineering), in which these functions are used to compute voltages and currents of long-distant power transmission lines.
-Incidentally, mechanical engineers use it to compute the length and sag of chains (or, heavy-duty power cables):
+These vector rules were popular with mechanical and structural engineers, who use it to compute the catenary of chains (or, heavy-duty power transmission lines).
+The length and sag of a chain hung from two posts of equal height is expressed thus:
 $$
 l = 2 \frac{H}{w} sinh(\frac{wb}{H}) \\
-s = \frac{H}{w} [cosh(\frac{wb}{H} - 1)]
+s = \frac{H}{w} [cosh(\frac{wb}{H}) - 1]
 $$
 Here, $w$ is the weight per unit length, $H$ is the tension at the lowest point, and $2b$ is the distance between the two posts suspending the chain.

+Incidentally, electrical power engineers (as opposed to electronic engineers), too, use these functions to compute voltages and currents on long-distant power transmission lines that stretch several hundred kilometres.
+Electrical engineers model the impedance of a long transmission line using the $π$ model, which represents the long cable as individual segments, like the chain made of individual links.

+Such formulae can be computed using the $C$, $D$, $CI$, $DI$, and other arithmetic scales in combination with $Sh$ and $Th$ hyperbolic scales on the K&E 4083-3.

+[K&E 4083-3 photo]

-Since [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_functions) are related to exponential functions, an ordinary engineering slide rule, like the K&E 4081-3, can compute the hyperbolic functions using the following equations, albeit tediously:
+However, since [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_functions) are related to exponential functions, an ordinary engineering slide rule, like the K&E 4081-3, can compute the hyperbolic functions using the following equations and the $LL$ scales, albeit rather tediously:
 $$
 sinh(x) = \frac{e^x - e^{-x}}{2} \\
 cosh(x) = \frac{e^x + e^{-x}}{2} \\